 Autism Spectrum Disorder

-The assessment of autism spectrum disorder is possibly one of the most common but complex psychological evaluations.
-At Ardent Psychological Services the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) is used as part of psychological testing, because it is considered the gold standard in assessing the presence of an autism spectrum disorder.
+The assessment of autism spectrum disorder is possibly one of the most common but also complex psychological evaluations.
+Measures used to evaluate someone for ASD include but are not limited to the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2), Monteiro Interview Guidelines for Diagnosing the Autism Spectrum, Second Edition (MIGDAS-2), and Camouflaging Autistic Traits Questionnaire (CAT-Q).
+Measures used are selected carefully based on factors such as gender, age, and presenting concerns.
 Many insurance companies require the use of ADOS-2 as part of the assessment in order to cover autism related services such as ABA Therapy.

 ADHD